KTang603/JID_4347_ATLSFW_App_Enhancement/README.md

 8. Run `./run_client.sh`.
 The app instance will show up in the Expo Go app.

 # Release Notes
-# ATLSFW News Feed

-ATLSFW News Feed is a sustainable fashion news aggregator that provides curated articles from various sources, focusing on sustainable fashion trends, innovations, and industry updates.
-The application features a modern, user-friendly interface with robust admin controls and user management capabilities.

-# Release Notes

 ## Version v0.2.0